 The Pirate of Kindergarten by George Ella Lyon is a really cute book.
-This is the story of Ginny who doesn’t know that the way she things is a little different than the other kids in her class.
-She is teased, her teacher reprimands her for squinting but it’s not until she has an eye screening that the nurse figures out she has double vision.
-I like this book because it really allows children to experience what Ginny goes through , how being different but not knowing it can be fixed feels.
-Ginny is given a patch and that too could be a source of humiliation but she is proud to be a pirate!
+This is the story of Ginny who doesn’t know that the way she thinks is a little different than the other kids in her class.
+She is teased and her teacher reprimands her for squinting.
+But it’s not until she has an eye screening that the nurse figures out she has double vision.
+I like this book because it really allows children to experience what Ginny goes through.
+How being different but not knowing it can be fixed feels.
+Ginny is given a patch and that too could be a source of humiliation.
+However, she is proud to be a pirate!
 Great and unexpectedly tender look at being different at school.

 Little School by Beth Norling makes me miss teaching.
-It’s a simply written but detailed look at preschool and all the things waiting to explore in the classroom.
-Readers follow a class of four year olds as they navigate their day learning, playing, creating and some crying.
-I like this book because like I mentioned above this can be used as a tool to compare to your child’s own experience.
+Simply written, but with a detailed look at preschool and all the things waiting to explore in the classroom.
+Readers follow a class of four-year-olds as they navigate their day learning, playing, creating and some crying.
+I like this book because as mentioned above, this can be used as a tool to compare to your child’s own experience.
 My son immediately looked for dress up clothes, and a fire truck (which he found) in the illustrations because those are his favorite things at his preschool.
 After reading it he wanted to look at it alone and examine each page’s detailed pictures carefully.

 It’s Time for School with Tallulah by Nancy Wolff is a bright and funny book that goes through a whole school day in detail.
-My almost 4 year old was interested but the book was quite long he was teetering near the end (this was book #6 during quiet time though).
+My almost 4-year-old was interested but the book was quite long.
+He was teetering near the end (this was book #6 during quiet time though).
 The illustrations are whimsical and we both loved them, and the humor was awesome too.
-There are a lot of asides in this book and reading them all is what made this book borderline too long for my son.
+There are a lot of asides in this book.
+Reading them all is what made this book borderline too long for my son.
 If you skip these extras it will be fine.
-The problem is the asides are hilarious and even include things like a song, recipe and other tips.
-I still recommend this book, just read the asides first if your child is not eager to sit for too long.
+The problem is the asides are hilarious and even include things like a song, recipe, and other tips.
+I still recommend this book though!
+But, if your child isn’t eager to sit long, just read the asides first.